jchris/use-fireproof/docs/bundling.md

 [CodeSandbox](https://codesandbox.io/) is a versatile online code editor, supporting a wide range of frameworks and libraries, including Next.js and React.
 It provides a complete development environment in your browser and handles bundling and transpiling of modules effortlessly.

 Fireproof works smoothly on CodeSandbox, making it a perfect choice for live development, quick prototyping, and debugging.
 You can import your project directly from GitHub, and it's also easy to share your sandbox with others, making collaborative work a breeze.
+Below the fold on the ChatGPT Expert Builders page, you can see [links to three ready-to-go Fireproof code sandboxes.](/docs/chatgpt-quick-start)

 ### CodePen